lyoness1/rithm/lesson/closures.md

 true
 ```

 But what if you really needed the password to be secret?
-It's in the global scope and is accessible to the guesser that also has access to the function 'guessPassword' that is in the global scope.
+It's in the global scope and is accessible to the guesser that also has access to the function `guessPassword` that is in the global scope.

 ```javascript
 > password
 abc123
 ```

 That wasn't very secret.
-How might you write a guessPassword function so the user of the function wouldn't have access to the secret value?
+How might you write a `guessPassword` function so the user of the function wouldn't have access to the secret value?

 ### Closures